Walking is a great way to exercise safely as part of your leisure time or commute.

 Here are some of our own favourite routes right now and links to routes that may just inspire your next walk locally to you with your household or support bubble.

-We've teamed up with the excellent 'Go Jauntly' to develop a series of 30-60 minute walks.
-You'll need to download the app to be able to follow our routes, but the good news is that it's available on both Google Play and the App Store.
-If you're in Sheffield city centre, why not try our Cholera Monument walk or take a step back in time to follow the Sheffield Blitz trail?
+The excellent 'Go Jauntly' app features a series of 30-60 minute walks that we have helped to curate.
+You'll need to download the app to be able to follow these routes, but the good news is that you can get Go Jauntly on both Google Play and the App Store.
+If you're in Sheffield city centre, why not try the Cholera Monument walk or take a step back in time to follow the Sheffield Blitz trail?
 You could even lose yourself in an 'Amble through Anston Stones' or discover the lovely scenery around Manvers Lake in Doncaster.
-We've also created some short circular routes around the iPort in Doncaster which take 15-30 minutes or can be combined in to a longer walk.
+There are also a couple of short circular routes around the iPort in Doncaster which take 15-30 minutes or can be combined in to a longer walk.

 Did you know that the Local Authority's across South Yorkshire have some excellent routes, hints and tips to help every level of walker?
 Take a look for yourself with these handy guides for Barnsley, Doncaster, Rotherham and Sheffield.

-Sheffield's Outdoor City team have pulled together some fantastic suggestions - and routes - for how you can 'explore the city on foot' within current government guidelines.
+Sheffield's Outdoor City team have pulled together some fantastic suggestions - and routes - for how you can 'explore the city on foot'.